makersacademy/bowling-challenge/README.md

 ### Calculate total

-A player can calculate their total score at any point using .calculateTotal
+A player can calculate their total non bonus score at any point using .calculateNormalPoints()

+### Calculate bonus points from Spares

+A player can calculate their bonus points by calling .calculateBonusPoints() between recording frames

 ## Further work
 --------------
 Incorporate the following features:
 ### Strikes
-### Spares
 ### 10th frame
 ### Perfect Game
-### Account for more edge cases

 ## More info
 -----------